 San Antonio solar panels that qualify for additional rebate amounts

 Chances are you know about San Antonio’s Mission Solar, which makes solar panels in their factory on the south side of town.
-Having your solar installer use those panels qualifies you for an extra $.08/watt rebate, which equals an additional $616 off the cost of the average 7.7-kW solar installation.
+If you choose one of our San Antonio solar installers, ask about how using Mission Solar panels qualifies you for an extra $.08/watt rebate, which equals an additional $616 off the cost of the average 7.7-kW solar installation.

 What you may not know is that San Antonio also has a solar inverter manufacturer, KACO.
 The German company has a warehouse on the northeast side of town, and their solar inverter products qualify your installation for another $.02/watt rebate.